pyne/pyne/docker/readme.md

     - `--moab` install MOAB in the container
     - `--dagmc` install DAGMC in the container
     - `--pymoab` install pyMOAB in the container (along with MOAB)
     - `--all/-a/-all` install all the optional dependencies (MOAB/pyMOAB/DAGMC)
     - `--deps` don't install PyNE, only install the dependencies (both required and selected optional dependencies)
     - `--push` push the docker container to DockerHub after building it (requires right to push on the PyNE DockerHub account)
     - `--name=` manually set the docker container name (NOT recommended to be used with the push option)
+The default value will be the one defined in the `Dockerfile` (Python 2.7, no optionnal dependencies, PyNE built).

 The Python script will check for consistency among the required dependencies to ensure working build.
 For example, pyMOAB requires MOAB to be install (MOAB will be installed if